Portland Streetcar: Service

+Rolling stock

+As of 2024, the system's fleet included 19 cars.

 Current fleet

 The streetcars are a Czech design, and the first ten – which is all cars purchased before 2009 – were built in the Czech Republic and shipped to the United States complete.
 Streetcars added to the fleet after the first ten were built in the U.S. by United Streetcar, to basically the same design.
 All have a low-floor center section between the trucks, and at one door on each side they are equipped with a MAX-like bridge plate—a short ramp that extends from the vehicle doorway—to allow wheelchair access.
 Compared to MAX cars they are shorter and narrower, a result of having to run in mixed traffic on neighborhood streets, alongside parked automobiles.
 The cars are lighter than those used by MAX, allowing cheaper, less-intense track construction.
 Furthermore, couplers on the streetcars are hidden behind bumper skirts and only used to move disabled units back to the yard.

 From spring 2007 until fall 2012, the serviceable fleet included ten streetcars.
 An 11th car was delivered in 2009 but did not enter service until September 2012 (see next section).
 The 11 cars were supplied in four batches between 2001 and 2009, built by any of three different manufacturers.
 However, they have nearly identical dimensions and are similar in all respects, since the design used for all eleven cars was developed by the same two Czech companies, Škoda and Inekon.

 Cars 001 through 005 have been in operation since 2001, while cars 006 and 007 were added in 2002.
 These seven were built by a now-defunct joint venture between Škoda and Inekon, and are Škoda's 10T model, originally also called Astra 10T.
 Inekon performed most of the design work, while Škoda carried out the construction, in Plzeň.

 Three additional cars, numbered 008–010, were ordered for the expansion of service to South Waterfront.
 By that time, the partnership between Inekon and Škoda had dissolved in an "ugly divorce", so these cars were constructed in Ostrava, Czech Republic, by a partnership of Inekon and the Ostrava city transit agency, Dopravní Podnik Ostrava.
 This partnership was originally named DPO-Inekon, but soon adopted the (English) name "Inekon Trams".
 Portland cars 008–010 are model 12-Trio (a particular version of Inekon's Trio series of streetcar designs) and have a high degree of spare parts compatibility with the existing fleet.
 They arrived in Portland in January 2007, and after a period of street testing, entered service in late May 2007.